osidirop/PySpark/README.md

 # PySpark Documentation

 ### A SparkContext represents the entry point to Spark functionality.
-It's like a key to your car.
 PySpark automatically creates a SparkContext for you in the PySpark shell (so you don't have to create it by yourself) and is exposed via a variable sc.

 * Print the version of SparkContext : print(sc.version)
 * Print the Python version of SparkContext: print(sc.pythonVer)
 * Print the master of SparkContext: print(sc.master)

+### The key idea of spark is Resilient Distributed Datasets (RDD); it supports in-memory processing computation.
+This means, it stores the state of memory as an object across the jobs and the object is sharable between those jobs.
+Data sharing in memory is 10 to 100 times faster than network and Disk.
+RDD stands for Resilient Distributed Dataset, these are the elements that run and operate on multiple nodes to do parallel processing on a cluster.
+RDDs are immutable elements, which means once you create an RDD you cannot change it.

 ### Interactive Use of PySpark: Spark comes with an interactive python shell in which PySpark is already installed in it.
 PySpark shell is useful for basic testing and debugging and it is quite powerful.